-One self-directed scent based game your dog can play is puzzling out a snuffle mat.They give dogs an outlet for their desire to sniff, are highly rewarding, and are a great way to occupy your dog inside during bad weather or to entertain a dog who needs to be kept a little quieter while recovering from surgery or other medical procedures (alway be sure to check with your vet if this level of activity is ok).
+One self-directed scent-based game your dog can play is puzzling out a snuffle mat.
+Snuffle mats give dogs an outlet for their desire to sniff, are highly rewarding, and are a great way to occupy them inside, especially when recovering from surgery (always check with your vet to ensure this level of activity is okay), as a distraction during a storm, or when you have company.

-Dogs experience the world through their nose!
-A dog’s sense of smell is not only their strongest sense, sniffing is also extremely enriching for your dogs.
-In addition, sniffing can be very stress relieving for dogs who are overwhelmed and a fantastic way to support dogs with relaxing and decompressing after a stressful situation or a distraction during something stressful like a vet visit or during grooming.
-Using a snuffle mat can also encourage dogs to eat slower (if you are using the mat as a way to feed them some or all of their meals), which can aid with digestion and provide an enriching and positive outlet for dogs to be able to use their nose.
+Snuffle mats can also encourage dogs to eat slower (if you are using the mat as a way to feed your dog some or all of their meals), which can aid with digestion and provide an enriching and positive outlet for dogs to use their nose.

 - Two or three yards of fleece.

 - You can purchase whatever is on sale, or pick a color scheme that matches your decor.
 I’m a big believer that dog toys and gear should be fun!
 You can combine multiple colors, textures, and widths of fleece to add additional texture to your mat.

 - A rubber mat with holes in it.

 - For a small snuffle mat, you can purchase an inexpensive rubber sink mat with holes in it, or for a larger snuffle mat, rubber matting with holes that are sold at most hardware stores for use in industrial kitchens as “anti-fatigue mats.”